Sieben Linden is a community and a village.

-The ecovillage is divided into “neighborhoods” with their own concepts and way of life.
-This creates the space for people with completely different ideals to co-exist.
+The ecovillage’s original idea was to divide it into “neighborhoods”, each with their own concepts and way of life.
+This ought to create the space for people with completely different ideals to co-exist.
 Our common goal is to question our habits of consumption: challenging the world-wide exploitation of humans, animals and the environment.
-The two existing larger neighborhoods are at either end of the spectrum: from the radical “club99” whose members are vegan and who cultivate their food using draught horse power (without machinery) and who share economic resources to the other neighbourhood ("81,5") which came together because the children are roughly similar ages.

-2009 there are about 85 adults and 35 children living in the project, 10+8 of who live in a house in nearby Poppau.
 Sieben Linden has got its own water, and heat supply using wood and solar power.
-Electricty supply via photovoltaik is nearly a 100% (average!), hot water for shower, heating and kitchen is also supplied by solar panels on every roof.
+Electricty supply via photovoltaic systems is about 70% (average!), hot water for shower, heating and kitchen is also supplied by solar panels on every roof.

 So far there is a seminar-centre, jewellery-shop, small publisher, artists, consulting and trades people; including an organic vegetable-grower and joiner.
 It is hoped that self employed craftsmen, artists, architects, body-therapists will find ways to earn a living in Sieben Linden.
 The main focus of the next few years will be building houses, establishing a new seminar centre, self-sufficiency and creating economically viable enterprises.